pbthecoder/Zoo-Test/README.md

 # Update Log
   # 0.1.0
   Basic program for the shop, the animal book, and the zoo.
 The zoo is still in testing.
+A new, easier way to get animals into the game.
+This allows me to   copy and paste animals simply using a text file

   # 0.1.1
-  Miscellaneous added, new, easier way to get animals into the game.
-This allows me to copy and paste animals simply using a text file.
+  Miscellaneous added

-# In the Future
+# In Development
   # 0.1.2
   Finished exit function, finished misc. programs and pages

+# In the Future
   # 0.1.3
   Zoo update- health, hunger, and death